CartoDB/carto-selfhosted-helm/customizations/README.md

   ```

   > :warning: The certificate created in the kubernetes tls secret should also have the chain certificates complete.
 If your certificate has been signed by a intermediate CA, this issuer has to be included in your ingress certificate.

+  We only support distribute your own certificates by kubernetes secret, **not with `gcloud compute ssl-certificates`**

 #### Expose CARTO with Ingress and GCP SSL Managed Certificates